WAYS TO VOTE

 Why voters choose this option:

-• Accessible for seniors, people with disabilities, caregivers, or busy schedules
+Accessible for seniors, people with disabilities, caregivers, or those with busy schedules

-Requesting an absentee ballot gives you more control, convenience, and confidence in the voting process.
+Requesting an absentee ballot gives you more options in the voting process.

 Key benefits include: